Discover what you are naturally good at

 3. Evaluate solutions and make decisions

-Sometimes when you are trying to resolve a problem, it could potentially lead to a slew of other issues.
-Finally, decide on the best solution or approach to take to resolve the problem.
-When deciding, you must consider the potential expenses, hurdles, and necessary resources for effective solution implementation.
+It may also be crucial to evaluate what happens if nothing is done to remedy the problem in a timely fashion.
+Also, be aware that when trying to resolve a problem, it can sometimes lead to the generation of other challenges.
+Finally, your brainstorming group needs to decide on the optimum solution or approach to resolve the problem.
+When deciding, you should consider the potential expenses, hurdles, and necessary resources for effective solution implementation.

 4. Implement a plan